-Nicolas Schmit, ommissioner for Jobs and Social Rights, European Commission
+Nicolas Schmit, Commissioner for Jobs and Social Rights, European Commission

 The Pact for Skills and the Updated Industrial Strategy

-Manuela Geleng, Director Jobs and Skills, DG EMPL, European Commission
+Manuela Geleng, Director Jobs and Skills, DG EMPL, European Commissio

 Upskilling and Reskilling for Shared Prosperity: Stakeholders’ Views and Concrete Business Cases

 Upskilling for future proof jobs – at Airbus and in the wider ecosystem